-Academic Affairs provides support and oversight for the Advising Support Center, the Oxford Center for Teaching and Scholarship, Academic Technology, the Organic Farm, and the Faculty.
+Academic Affairs provides support and oversight for the Advising Support Center, the Oxford Center for Teaching and Scholarship, the Organic Farm, and the Faculty.
 The faculty are organized in three divisions by academic discipline: History and Social Sciences, Humanities, and Natural Science and Mathematics.
-Each academic division is led by a chairperson who is appointed by the Dean of Academic Affairs after consultation with all faculty members in the division on regular appointments.
+Each academic division is led by a chairperson who is appointed by the Senior Associate Dean for Academic Affairs after consultation with all faculty members in the division on regular appointments.
 Chairs are appointed for three years and may be reappointed following review.
 For both initial appointment and review for reappointment, responses from division members may be submitted either signed or anonymously.
-The Dean of Academic Affairs leads this division and is assisted by the Senior Associate Dean of Academic Affairs.
+The Senior Associate Dean for Academic Affairs leads this division and is assisted by the Associate Dean for Academic Affairs.

 Faculty appointments in all divisions of Emory University are governed by policies and regulations set forth in two university documents.
 The By-Laws of Emory University, in Article IV Section 3, defines limited duration (untenured) and continuous (tenured) faculty appointments.
 The Statement of Principles Governing Faculty Relationships concerns a broad range of topics including appointment to the faculty, the definition of faculty ranks, eligibility for continuous appointment, promotion, and termination of appointment.
-To complement these university-level policies and procedures, the dean of each college and school is required to establish college-level policies and procedures for appointment, re-appointment, tenure, and promotion.
+To complement these university-level policies and procedures, the dean of each college and school is required to establish college-level policies and procedures for appointment, reappointment, tenure, and promotion.
 This document establishes such policies and procedures for Oxford College.